COMMUNITY ACTION RESOURCES

 Everyday Democracy: Everyday Democracy is a non-political organization whose website, full of articles, guides and case studies for engaging and participating in your community, is an excellent resource for groups interested in a wide variety of topics.

-Community Decision Making: This collection of resource guides from the Center for the Study of Social Policy gives groups step-by-step advice on how to take action in their community from formation to planning to execution.
+Building Strong Communities: This collection of resource guides and articles from the Center for the Study of Social Policy gives groups step-by-step advice on how to take action in their community from formation to planning to execution.

 What you choose to focus on is up to you, but here are some options for how to get started on expressing yourself.